-Away from the raptor count stations, we’ll explore the Chorokhi Delta and the scrubby areas around Batumi.
-This area of coastal scrub and marsh is a haven for migrants, and we’ll certainly be exploring the area fully.
-On the small estuary we can hope to see Broad-billed and perhaps Terek Sandpipers while White-winged Black, Whiskered, Little, Caspian and Gull-billed Terns compete for our attention with a swarm of Yellow-legged and Caspian Gulls on the sandbars.
-The marshes could hold Spotted, Little and Baillon’s Crakes, “Grey-headed” Purple Swamphen, and a selection of warblers.
-The scrubland should be full of eastern migrants such as Red-backed Shrikes, Barred, Savi’s, and River Warblers, Isabelline and Northern Wheatears, Siberian Stonechat, Thrush Nightingale, Hoopoe, Short-toed Lark, and many more.
-Offshore, Yelkouan Shearwaters can pass close by and we may be lucky enough to see migrants such as Eurasian Nightjar or even a Scops Owl coming in off the Black Sea.
-We are still learning about what may turn up here!
-Nights in Batumi.
+On one day, we’ll explore the Chorokhi Delta to the south of Batumi, an area of coastal scrub and marsh that is a haven for migrants.
+On the small estuary we hope to find Broad-billed and perhaps Terek Sandpipers, while White-winged Black, Whiskered, Little, Caspian and Gull-billed Terns compete for our attention with a swarm of roosting Yellow-legged and Caspian Gulls.
+The estuary marshes could hold Spotted, Little and Baillon’s Crakes, “Grey-headed” Purple Swamphen, and a selection of warblers while the nearby scrublands should be full of eastern migrants such as Red-backed Shrike, Barred, Savi’s, and River Warblers, Isabelline and Northern Wheatears, Siberian Stonechat, Thrush Nightingale, Hoopoe, Short-toed Lark, Turtle Dove, and European Roller, among many others.

 Note: The information presented here is an abbreviated version of our formal General Information for this tour.
 Its purpose is solely to give readers a sense of what might be involved if they take this tour.
 Although we do our best to make sure what follows here is completely accurate, it should not be used as a replacement for the formal document which will be sent to all tour registrants, and whose contents supersedes any information contained here.